Chemical Equilibrium: Comprehensive Guide

 Dynamic Equilibrium

-Dynamic equilibrium occurs when forward and reverse reaction rates match in a reversible system, maintaining constant concentrations despite ongoing reactions.
+Dynamic equilibrium is achieved when forward and reverse reaction rates equalize in a reversible system, maintaining constant concentrations.

 Rate Balance